 Restrained web design with a pleasant purple/white color scheme and excellent use of graphics, lists, and videos.

-Investigates and demystifies Alzheimer's and dementia from many angles
+Investigates and demystifies Alzheimer's and dementia from many angles with detailed and comprehensive information

 Strikes a nice balance between informational resources and personal testimonials from patients and caregivers